 Students who previously faced financial and academic barriers to four-year degrees now have more opportunities than ever.
-New articulation agreements between two-year colleges and four-year universities not only reduce the cost of a bachelor’s degree, but also pave the way toward success for students who graduate from high school but find themselves unprepared for university-level coursework.
+New matriculation agreements between two-year colleges and four-year universities not only reduce the cost of a bachelor’s degree, they also pave the way toward success for students who graduate from high school but find themselves unprepared for university-level coursework.

 The two-step college experience also tends to promote long-term success.
 Students who started at a two-year institution and then transferred to a four-year school completed their degrees at a rate 73.5 percent, compared to 63.2 percent for those who started at four-year institutions, according to a study done by the National Student Clearinghouse Research Center